elephantscale/es-training-new/course-outlines/kafka-intro-2days-outline.md

 ## Lab environment

-* Zero Install: There is no need to install Kafka software on students' machines!
-* A lab environment in the cloud will be provided for students.
+A cloud based lab environment will be provided.

-### Students will need the following
+## Students will need the following

 * A reasonably modern laptop with unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly
 * Chrome browser
 * SSH client for your platform